To calculate the index we compare the characteristics of graphics cards against their prices.

 - Maximum resolution

-NVIDIA started Quadro P400 sales 7 February 2017 at a recommended price of $119.99.
-This is Pascal architecture desktop card based on 14 nm manufacturing process and primarily aimed at designers.
-2 GB of GDDR5 memory clocked at 4.01 GHz are supplied, and together with 64 Bit memory interface this creates a bandwidth of 32.06 GB/s.
+NVIDIA started T400 sales 6 May 2021.
+This is Turing architecture desktop card based on 12 nm manufacturing process and primarily aimed at gamers.
+2 GB of GDDR6 memory clocked at 10 GB/s are supplied, and together with 64 Bit memory interface this creates a bandwidth of 80 GB/s.

 Compatibility-wise, this is single-slot card attached via PCIe 3.0 x16 interface.
-Its manufacturer default version has a length of 145 mm.
 No additional power connector is required, and power consumption is at 30 Watt.

 It provides poor gaming and benchmark performance at

 of a leader's which is NVIDIA GeForce RTX 4090.